instantOS/instantos.github.io/youtube/vim.md

 ```

 They might look strange at first but the reasoning behind them is that they are
-on the homerow and easier to access than the arrow keys when typing.
+on the home row and easier to access than the arrow keys when typing.
-Lots of linux users are already familiar with them and using existing muscle
+Lots of Linux users are already familiar with them and using existing muscle
 memory is always good.
 It also leaves the arrow keys to be used for other functionality.